RoshanPasupathy/PyOpenCL_workshop/README.md

 # How do I get set up?
 ## 1.Using a Virtual Machine
-* You will Virtual Box and ~10 Gb memory
+* You will need Virtual Box and ~10 Gb memory
 * Download the [virtual machine](https://www.dropbox.com/s/fjs2w04sjyjfp49/Ubuntu14_PyOpenCL.ova?dl=0)
 * Import Appliance
 * login: feeg6003